gjoncas/gjoncas.github.io/README.md

 It's slightly convoluted to go from editing to publishing and vice versa.
 I'm writing this so I don't forget.

 To more easily navigate the localhost:8000 site, change baseurl in `site.hs`.
-(Don't forget to change it back when publishing!)
+(Don't forget to change it back after!)

-About.md, Project.markdown, Research.markdown & the original index.html need to be in the main directory when editing.<br>
+About.md, Project.markdown, Research.markdown and index.html need to be in the main directory when editing.<br>
-When publishing, put them in the pages folder, and replace them with files from site_ (About, blog, index, Projects, Research).<br>
+When posting, put them in `pages` and replace them with files from `site_` (About, blog, index, Projects, Research).<br>
-When editing, delete html versions of posts; when publishing, copy the html posts from site_ into the posts folder.
+When editing, delete html versions of posts; when posting, copy the html posts from `site_` into the posts folder.

 There's probably a more efficient way to do this, but I'm just playing by ear here.